 The hieroglyphic scripts didn’t consist any letters; it comprised symbols and many shapes of animals and objects drawn in rows or columns.
 These symbols meant more than a regular basic language for ancient Egyptians, it was god's legacy and divine language related to their religious beliefs, and that’s why the symbols were unchanged and remained the same for 3000 years.
 The signs of the ancient Egyptian language were very complicated, they were carved or painted carefully, but never were written.
 However, the Egyptians used it despite its difficulty for everyday administrative, literature, daily life, governmental officials and on the walls of their constructions.
 Ancient Egyptian language went through many different phases.
 From the first stage of Archaic Egyptian to the last stage of late Egyptian, passing by the old and middle phase.

-If you want to visit Isis temple (known also as Philae temple) located in Aswan, the starting point of analyzing hieroglyphics, you can look for Egypt Nile cruises packages that include visits to Aswan city, or you can check out Aswan day tours which travel to Egypt company definitely organizes all of them.
+If you want to visit Isis temple (known also as Philae temple) located in Aswan, the starting point of analyzing hieroglyphics, you can look for Nile River Cruise that include visits to Aswan city, or you can check out Aswan day tours which travel to Egypt company definitely organizes all of them.
 The southern cities of Luxor and Aswan are mostly visited by Nile cruises where tourists get to Sail between the pharaonic temples and royal tombs and capture the hieroglyphics texts.